Does Satellite Internet Compromise Your VPN?Posted April 16, 2019, 7:57 p.m. by Michael G

 But, just like we mentioned earlier, do keep in mind that some situations are still unavoidable such as strong weather and obstructions around the household that block the satellite’s unseen path.

-You will experience a much slower pace when you’re VPN browsing via satellite net but you’ll have to make do when it comes to protecting own privacy.
+You will experience a much slower pace when you’re VPN browsing via satellite net but you’ll have to make do when it comes to protecting your own privacy.

 Will the Satellite ISP interrupt your VPN Browsing?